CompanyMen/.github/profile/README.md

 # The Big Guns
 If you are an escort, dancer hired and told to contact me or just have a big cock and were told to contact Kelvin you MUST read [this warning](https://github.com/9413d5ff2a0b4f237a264010b65350e7/TAG/blob/master/PHB33/EscortWarning.md).

+# Cloak Warning ⚠️
+Using invisibility cloaks is detrimental to your health.
+You should understand:
+* You are not invisible, the rules of the visible universe still apply.
+* To walk through solid objects (ie. walls, doors) requires the atoms to become excited.
+You are enveloping yourself in a microwave oven essentially.
+* Users of cloaks are practically guaranteeing cluster cancers.
+Ask Annie Jacobsen aka "Chivy."

 # Assistance
 They will not allow me to work, they've killed everyone I ever knew, and restrict who I interact with--they've killed people who I've met in passing who knew nothing.